jacksontj/promxy/README.md

 to use recording rules (or see the metrics from alerting rules) a [remote_write](https://github.com/jacksontj/promxy/blob/master/cmd/promxy/config.yaml#L22) endpoint must be defined in the promxy config (which is where it will send those metrics).

+### What happens when an entire ServerGroup is unavailable?
+The default behavior in the event of a servergroup being down is to return an error.
+If all nodes in a servergroup are down the resulting data can be inaccurate (missing data, etc.) -- so we'd rather by default return an error rather than an inaccurate value (since alerting etc. might rely on it, we don't want to hide a problem).

+Now with that said if you'd like to make some or all servergroups "optional" (meaning the errors will be ignored and we'll serve the response anyways) you can do this using the [ignore_error option](https://github.com/jacksontj/promxy/blob/master/cmd/promxy/config.yaml#L86) on the servergroup.

 ## Questions/Bugs/etc.
 Feedback is **greatly** appreciated.
 If you find a bug, have a feature request, or just have a general question feel free to open up an issue!
 If you prefer a more real-time channel you can also reach out on [#promxy on Freenode](https://webchat.freenode.net/?channels=%23promxy).